oracle/accelerated-data-science/docs/source/user_guide/model_registration/frameworks/automlmodel.rst

     automl_model.verify(X_test.iloc[:2], auto_serialize_data=True)

-Save model and Deploy the model.
+Save the model, and Deploy the model.
 After it is successfully deployed, invoke the endpoint by calling .predict() function.

  .. code-block:: python3